 Is the land border between Mexico and the USA open?

 Essential travel between the two countries is still allowed.
-Non-essential is defined here as travel for recreation or tourism.

 At the moment, there are no air restrictions between the United States and Mexico.
 This means that citizens are able to fly back and forth between the two countries.